Skip to content

 Signature Order

-The menu is eclectic: sushi, seafood, and wood-fired pizzas, all good for sharing.
-The thin-crust pizza is a crowd favourite, especially alongside the Greek salad or truffle fries.
-For drinks, the cocktails and local wines are the go-to.
-Insider tip: save room for the “Ferrero Rocher” dessert truffles.
+The menu is mixed: sushi, seafood, and wood-fired pizzas, all good for sharing.
+The thin-crust pizza is the crowd favourite, especially with the Greek salad or truffle fries.
+For drinks, go with cocktails or local wines.
+Save room for the “Ferrero Rocher” dessert truffles.

 Despite being on the pricey side, we felt privileged to enjoy the beautiful sunset on a Friday after work.
 Guest review, TripAdvisor